 Water Year 2017 was California's second wettest in terms of statewide precipitation and ended the 2012-2016 drought conditions for most, but not all, of the state.
 Water Year 2018 reverted to dry conditions that were only briefly relieved by a slightly above-normal Water Year 2019.
 Water Year 2020 was California's fifth driest year based on statewide runoff.
 Water Year 2021 was California's second driest year based on statewide precipitation.
 Water Year 2022 began optimistically, with a significant atmospheric river event in October 2021 and large contributions to snowpack and reservoir levels in December 2021.
-But, January 2022 set records in various places in California for being the driest on record and dry conditions persisted through February and March.
+But, January through March 2022 were the driest ever observed for that time period in both the Sacramento and San Joaquin river basins.